TylerConnors/kEdgeProj/OutlineAndChecklist.md

-edit file and put an x in the [ ] to mark them
+edit file and put an x in the [ ] to mark them once all are marked, we'll double check them.

 #Explanation of Graph Theory

-- [ ] Explanation of property clear and appropriate and accurate mathematical terminology used
+- [x] Explanation of property clear and appropriate and accurate mathematical terminology used

 - [ ] Example 1, clear and accurate